walkerkaiman/Blob-OSC/README.md

 ### Tab 1: Capture / ROI

 This tab handles camera setup and region of interest configuration.
+All capture-related controls are consolidated here for an efficient workflow.

 #### Camera Settings

 **Camera Dropdown**
-- Select your webcam from the list of available cameras
+- Select your webcam from intelligently named options
-- Camera names show as "Camera 0", "Camera 1", etc.
+- Shows descriptive names like "HD Webcam (720p) #0", "Built-in Webcam", "USB Webcam #1"
+- Automatically detects camera capabilities and types
 - Settings are automatically saved when changed

 **Refresh Button**
 - Click to rescan for available cameras
 - Use this if you connect a new camera while the app is running
+- Updates camera names with latest detection

 **Resolution Dropdown**
 - Choose camera resolution: 640x480, 1280x720, or 1920x1080
 - Higher resolutions provide more detail but use more processing power
 - Changes apply immediately to the camera feed
+- Optimal resolution depends on your tracking needs vs performance

 #### Camera Preview